 Earn a degree in craftsman trades from an accredited college

 One of the best ways to prepare for a career in craftsman trades is through a college education.
 A Certificate will help you develop entry level skills, general craftsman trades know how and the basic craftsman trades experience you need to start your career off right.
 You may also consider a Bachelor's in Craftsman Trades to help you take your education and career to the next level.
-Take the first step to success by selecting a craftsman trades school below.
+Please select craftsman trades school below.

 Why would I want a cabinet making and millwork degree?

 Are you artistic?
 Do you like working with your hands?
 If so, then a cabinet making and millwork degree might be just what you are looking for to start your career.
 A degree in cabinet making and millwork will give you the skills you need to get started as a professional woodworker.
 Woodworking is one of the oldest trades in history, and it’s a skill and trade that is, and has always been, admired by others.

 What do people with cabinet making and millwork degrees do?

 People who get degrees and/or certificates in cabinet making and millwork go on to become professional woodworkers, often times known as carpenters.
 Within the woodworking industry there are a variety of specialties.
 Some of those specialties include:

 - Cabinet Makers: Design and create sets of cabinets.
 They are often times custom cabinets which are made for particular spaces.

 - Furniture makers: Design, create, finish, and stain custom furniture.
 It could be anything from a simple chair, to a desk in a hotel lobby, to a booth in a restaurant.

 - Trim Carpenters: Specialize in molding and trim, such as door and window casings, mantels, baseboard, and other types of ornamental work.
 Carpenters who install cabinets may also be referred to as trim carpenters.